 For macOS users, split screen functionality has been built-in since the "El Capitan" version 10.11 in 2015.
 This allows two active windows to be placed side by side on the desktop.
-You need to ensure that the "Displays have separate Spaces" option is enabled under System Preference – Mission Control on the Apple menu.
+You must ensure that the "Displays have separate Spaces" option is enabled under System Preference - Mission Control on the Apple menu.

 For users of the "Catalina" version 10.15 or later releases of macOS: